mikependon/RepoDB.NET/pages/features/implicitmapping.md

 PropertyHandlerMapper.Remove<Customer>(e => e.Address);
 ```

-#### Type Level
+Below is a code on how to define a property handler mapping in a type level.
 Let us say you want to handle all the `System.DateTime` properties and you have created the property handler below.

 ```csharp
 public class DateTimeKindToUtcPropertyHandler : IPropertyHandler<datetime?, datetime?>